 - Use oven mitts, dish cloth or kitchen napkins to lift or handle hot pots and pans.

-- Also, when pulling things out of the microwave, they can get surprisingly hot.
+- Also, when pulling things out of the microwave, they can be surprisingly hot.

 - Do not use the end of your wrapper or a wet cloth to carry hot pots or pans.
 A wet fabric will transmit heat more readily than a dry one.

-- Never leave home while food is cooking on the cooker or oven even if you think it is just for a short while or a short distance, like seeing someone off.
-Exception is slow cookers which should be put on top of a heatproof place e.g cooker top.
+- Never leave home while food is cooking on the cooker or oven even if you think it is just for a short while or a short distance, like seeing someone off, you could be held up.
+An exception is slow cookers which should be put on top of a heatproof place e.g cooker top.

-- Do not try to catch a falling pot of boiling food or knife
+- Do not try to catch a falling pot of boiling food or a knife.

 - Treat knives with respect.